rails-on-services/ros-fe/README.md

 ## Build

-Run `ng build` to build the project.
+Run `yarn build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `yarn build:prod` flag for a production build.

+## Environment Variables

+the environment variables are set on `yarn start|build`.

+you can set new variables in `/set-env.ts` and set defaults unless overridden in run scripts in `/package.json`

 ## Running unit tests